Orlando Family Lawyer

 Who is Responsible for Paying Legal Fees for Divorce?

-You are responsible initially for paying your attorneys’ fees and costs.
+You are responsible initially for paying your lawyers’ fees and costs.
 Florida law provides a “level playing field” for both parties involved in a divorce proceeding.
 Legal fees are awardable based on the income and financial circumstances of the parties involved, NOT on a win or lose basis.
-If the parties’ income and assets are substantially unequal, the Court may award attorneys’ fees from the party who has the greater ability to pay.
+If the parties’ income and assets are substantially unequal, the Court may award lawyers’ fees from the party who has the greater ability to pay.
 There is, however, no guarantee that your spouse will be required to pay your fees, although we may request that.

 Will I Lose All My Assets if I File Bankruptcy?